mrazomej/bayesian_fitness/README.md

 functions to your main Julia installation, follow the instructions in the `README.md` file in the `miscellaneous/` directory.

+Alternatively, you can manually activate the environment before running any script within this repository by following steps 3 and 4 from before and commenting the line `@load_pkg BayesFitUtils` within the script.
+This is obviously tedious and annoying, so we highly encourage you to use the `startup.jl` file provided to avoid these unnecessary steps.

 ## License
 ![](https://licensebuttons.net/l/by/3.0/88x31.png)